MohammadAmini1998/Transfer-Learning-on-animals/README.md

 - **Residual Blocks**: These blocks enable the training of very deep networks by allowing gradients to bypass one or more layers.
 - **Depth**: ResNet18 has 18 layers, making it less deep compared to VGG16 but highly efficient due to its residual connections.
 - **Efficiency**: Despite being shallower, ResNet18 often achieves comparable or even better performance than deeper networks without residual connections.

+For more details, you can refer to the [ResNet paper](https://arxiv.org/abs/1512.03385).

 ## Project Structure